luiswirth/bsc-thesis/src/matter.typ

 that lives in $n$ dimensions.
 It's the simplest $n$-polytope there is.
 A $n$-simplex always has $n+1$ vertices and the simplex is the patch of space bounded by the convex hull of the vertices.

+The most natural simplex to consider is the orthogonal simplex, basically a corner of a n-cube.
+This simplex can be defined as it's own coordindate realisation as an actual convex hull of some points.
+$
+  Delta_perp^n = {(t_1,dots,t_n) in RR^n mid(|) sum_i t_i <= 1 "and" t_i >= 0}
+$

+This is the reference simplex.
+It has vertices $v_0 = avec(0)$ and $v_i = avec(e)_(i-1)$.
+Vertex 0 is special because it's the origin.
+The edges that include the origin are the spanning edges.
+They are the standard basis vectors.
+They give rise to an euclidean orthonormal tangent space basis.
+Which manifests as a metric tensor that is equal to the identity matrix $amat(G) = amat(I)_n$.

+By applying an affine linear transformation to the reference simplex, we can obtain any other coordinate realization simplex.

+If we forget about coordinates, we can obtain any metric simplex by applying a linear transformation to the standard simplex.

+Just as for a coordinate-based geometry the coordinates of the vertices are sufficent information for the full geometry of the simplex, the edge lengths of a simplex are sufficent information for the full information of a coordinate-free simplex.

 == Simplicial Topology